mdn/content/files/en-us/web/css/css_flexible_box_layout/basic_concepts_of_flexbox/index.md

 ## Multi-line flex containers with flex-wrap

-While flexbox is a one dimensional model, it is possible to cause our flex items to wrap onto multiple lines.
-In doing so, you should consider each line as a new flex container.
-Any space distribution will happen across that line, without reference to the previous or subsequent lines.
+While flexbox is a one dimensional model, it is possible to make flex items wrap across multiple lines.
+If you do this, you should consider each line as a new flex container.
+Any space distribution will happen across each line, without reference to the previous or subsequent lines.

 To cause wrapping behavior add the property {{cssxref("flex-wrap")}} with a value of `wrap`.
 Now, if your items are too large to all display in one line, they will wrap onto another line.
 The live sample below contains items that have been given a `width`.
 The total width of the items is too wide for the flex container.
-As `flex-wrap` is set to `wrap`, the items wrap.
-Set it to `nowrap`, which is the initial value, and they will shrink to fit the container.
+As `flex-wrap` is set to `wrap`, the items wrap across multiple lines.
+If you set it to `nowrap`, which is the initial value, and they will shrink to fit the container.
 They shrink because they are using initial flexbox values, including `flex-shrink: 1`, that allows items to shrink.
-Using `nowrap` would cause an overflow if the items were not able to shrink, or could not shrink small enough to fit.
+Using `nowrap` would cause an [overflow](/en-US/docs/Learn/CSS/Building_blocks/Overflowing_content) if the items were not able to shrink, or could not shrink small enough to fit.

 {{EmbedGHLiveSample("css-examples/flexbox/basics/flex-wrap.html", '100%', 400)}}